Here are 3 Design Principles when applying Design Thinking to creating next generation Web, mobile or Software-as-Service (SaaS) apps:

-When designing a Meaningful Journey and applying Fierce Reduction, it is better to have more clicks or swipes through pages of a SaaS or Web app, than add too many options in any given page or screen view.
+When designing a Meaningful Journey and applying Fierce Reduction, it is better to have more clicks or swipes through pages of a Web, mobile or SaaS app, than add too many options in any given page or screen view.

-This means that with a Fierce Reduction mindset, you will have to engage in a trade-off between simplicity of page or screen view, versus the number of pages on a SaaS or Web app Meaningful Journey.
+This means that with a Fierce Reduction mindset, you will have to engage in a trade-off between simplicity of page or screen view, versus the number of pages or steps on a Web, mobile or SaaS app's Meaningful Journey.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!